Kirby Smart’s 100th win as head coach was one of the most impressive.

 Carson Beck didn’t have a great night passing, suffering a number of drops by receivers.
 (Jason Getz/AJC) (Jason Getz / Jason.Getz@ajc.com/Dawgnation)

-Later, he said he wasn’t criticizing the officials, but he noted: “I will say that now if you set a precedent and throw a bunch of stuff on the field and endanger athletes, that you’ve got a chance to get your call reversed.”
+Later, he said he wasn’t criticizing the officials, but he noted: “I will say that now you set a precedent that if you throw a bunch of stuff on the field and endanger athletes, that you’ve got a chance to get your call reversed.”

 He added: “And that’s unfortunate, because to me, that’s dangerous.”